liskcenterutrecht/digital-identity/research/20200406 - Stand-up User Stories.md

 * "it is a mixture of solutions and what we want to have"

-Identity:
-* you want to use identity to make use of specific serivce

-Why do I want to have this identity?

 ## Why would you want this kind of identity?

 ## User Stories
 ### Dimensions